Help contents

 What can you do with multi-project analysis?

-Project Analyzer Enterprise Edition supports analysis of several projects at a time, and analysis of COM library files.
-Enterprise Edition is required if you want to
+Project Analyzer Enterprise Edition supports analysis of several projects at a time.
+The Enterprise Edition is required if you want to

 - analyze several projects in one run